selwynpolit/d9book/book/forms.md

 {{ block content }}
 ```

-For my custom theme called dprime, I added a new template file at
+For the custom theme called `dprime`, there is a template file at
-`themes/custom/dprime/templates/block/block--videopaginationblock.html.twig` and added lots of fun stuff to output the form in bits and pieces.
+`themes/custom/dprime/templates/block/block--videopaginationblock.html.twig` which has lots of fun stuff to output the form in bits and pieces.

-e.g. like here, to display the previous_clip item from the form's
-render array which looks like this:
+e.g. like here, to display the previous_clip item from the form's render array which looks like this:

 ```php
 $form['previous_clip'] = [